BrOrlandi/StrangerThingsIntroCreator/Terms Of Service.md

 We reserve the right, at our sole discretion, to modify or replace these Terms at any time.

-If you have any questions about these Terms, please contact us via brorlandi@gmail.com and nihey.takizawa@gmail.com .
+If you have any questions about these Terms, please contact us via kassellabs@gmail.com.